darkrelics/eidolon-engine/documentation/concurrency.md

 ### 2. Actor Model

 For certain subsystems, an actor-based model (where each component is a goroutine processing messages from a channel) can eliminate the need for explicit locks entirely by serializing access.

-### 3. Software Transactional Memory (STM)

-For very complex operations involving many objects, STM libraries can simplify development by making multi-object transactions appear atomic, though they may come with a performance overhead.

 ## References